 |Gambling, casinos, forex trading||Software|

 There are hundreds more and payment processors keep a close eye on all of them.
 When these businesses start hurting the payment processors, they are cut loose by them.
-For this reason payment processors ask businesses for a bank account which acts as a secondary reserve if owners try to shut down the business.
+For this reason, payment processors ask businesses for a bank account which acts as a secondary reserve if owners try to shut down the business.

 High risk business risk management

 If a business shuts down due to lack of funds or any other reason, payment processors end up bearing the costs of chargebacks and disputes which is highly inconvenient.
 Thus, they opt for letting go of a small business instead of dealing with big banking institutions.
-There are options for high risk businesses to choose special high risk merchant services and card processors.
+There are options for high-risk businesses to choose special high-risk merchant services and card processors.

-High risk business owners can also choose to directly deal with a bank processor too.
+High-risk business owners can also choose to directly deal with a bank processor too.
 This makes it convenient for both business owners and banks.
 This option is used less because the setup process is complicated and businesses seem to choose the more convenient option of payment processors.

 How to deal with it?

-As discussed, a high-risk merchant is someone who sells a product/service associated with strict regulations or has a higher probability for frauds and chargebacks.
+As discussed, a high-risk merchant is someone who sells a product/service associated with strict regulations or has a higher probability of fraud and chargebacks.
 Products may often require age restrictions or may have different jurisdictional boundaries across borders.
 Policy and governmental laws may also give some businesses the designation of high-risk.
 Such businesses present several legal and financial problems and payment processors generally try to avoid them.

 There are ways to prevent risks from such businesses.
 One is to keep a sharp eye out for businesses that flag frequent chargebacks/disputes (total chargebacks should be less than 0.9% of the total transactions value).
 Businesses can also develop a chargeback protocol that detects suspicious activity which could lead to a chargeback.
 More secure payment methods should be promoted and debit/credit card, card not present kind of transactions should be avoided.
-Address verification, KYC (Know Your customer) protocol, 2-step authorizations and other security features can substantially reduce chargebacks.
+Address verification, KYC (Know Your Customer) protocol, 2-step authorizations, and other security features can substantially reduce chargebacks.

 Tips for high risk businesses